vallezw/Image-Uploader/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
+Here a list of the major frameworks I used for this project.
 * [React](https://reactjs.org/)
 * [Express](https://expressjs.com/de/)
 * [Material-UI](https://material-ui.com/)